David Sacks/Getty Images

 If you have been toying with the idea of buying a second home, now could be a good time to take the leap.
-Interest rates are still low by historic standards, and home prices are recovering from the bust but aren't out of reach.
+Interest rates are still low, and home prices are rising but within reach.

 Scouting the market